roshinithangachamy/workshop/README.md

-## workshop:Binary Classification with Neural Networks on the Census Income Dataset
+## Workshop:Binary Classification with Neural Networks on the Census Income Dataset
+## Name:T.Roshini
+## Reg num:212223230175
 ## Aim:
 To build a binary classification model using PyTorch to predict whether an individual earns more than $50,000 annually.